spaceports and launch complexes

 Spaceport America (adjacent to White Sands Missile Range):

-only suborbital so far (including SpaceShipTwo, which mostly uses Mojave)
+only suborbital so far (including SpaceShipTwo, which mostly used Mojave)

 Texas